Tenby: The Paxton Revival

 Another war led to a resurgence in Tenby's fortunes.
-Since 1798, the French General Napoleon Bonaparte had begun conquering Europe restricting the rich British upper classes from making their Grand Tours to continental spa towns.
-In 1802 local resident, merchant banker and politician, Sir William Paxton, bought his first property in the old town.
-From this point onwards he invested heavily in the area with the full approval of the town council.
+Since 1798, the French General Napoleon Bonaparte had begun conquering Europe, restricting the rich British upper classes from making their Grand Tours to continental spa towns.
+In 1802, local resident, merchant banker and politician, Sir William Paxton, bought his first property in the old town.
+From this point onwards, he invested heavily in the area with the full approval of the town council.

 With the growth in saltwater sea-bathing for health purposes, Paxton engaged engineer James Grier and architect Samuel Pepys Cockerell (the same team who had built his home at Middleton Hall) to create a "fashionable bathing establishment suitable for the highest society."
 His sea-bathing baths came into operation in July 1806 and, after acquiring the Globe Inn, transformed it into "a most lofty, elegant and convenient style" to lodge the more elegant visitors to his baths.
-Cottages were erected adjoining the baths with adjoining livery stables and coach house.
+Cottages were erected adjoining the baths with adjoining livery stables and a coach house.

 A road was built on arches overlooking the harbour at Paxton's full expense in 1814.
 He had a private act of Parliament passed that enabled fresh water to be piped through the town.
 Despite these accomplishments, his 1809 theatre was closed in 1818 due to lack of patronage.
 The Market Hall was completed in 1829 and remodelled to serve as Tenby Town Hall in 1860.

 Paxton also took in "tour" developments in the area as required by rich Victorian tourists.
 This included the discovery of a chalybeate spring in his own park at Middleton Hall, and coaching inns from Swansea to Narberth.
-He built Paxton's Tower, in memorial to Lord Nelson whom he had met in 1802 when mayor of Carmarthen.
-Paxton's efforts to revive the town succeeded and after the Battle of Trafalgar, the growth of Victorian Tenby was inevitable.
+He built Paxton's Tower, in memorial to Lord Nelson, whom he had met in 1802 when mayor of Carmarthen.
+Paxton's efforts to revive the town succeeded, and after the Battle of Trafalgar, the growth of Victorian Tenby was inevitable.